South Carolina Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Countable vs. Non-Countable Assets

-The value of countable assets are added together and counted towards Medicaid’s asset limit.
-This includes cash, stocks, bonds, investments, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
+Countable assets include cash, stocks, bonds, investments, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
 There are also many assets that are exempt (non-countable).
-Exemptions include personal belongings, such as clothing and jewelry, household furnishings, one vehicle, up to $1,500 per spouse in burial funds, the cash value of life insurance policies up to a combined face value of $10,000, and generally one’s primary home.
-In South Carolina, IRAs / 401Ks are exempt if they are in “payout status”.
-This means that one’s Required Minimum Distribution (RMD) is being withdrawn
+Exemptions include personal belongings (i.e., clothing and jewelry), household furnishings, one vehicle, up to $1,500 per spouse in burial funds, the cash surrender value of life insurance policies up to a combined face value of $10,000, and generally one’s primary home.
+In South Carolina, IRAs / 401Ks of applicants are exempt if they are in “payout status”.
+This means that one’s Required Minimum Distribution (RMD) is being withdrawn.
+IRA’s / 401’s of non-applicant spouses are automatically exempt.

 Treatment of Assets for a Couple

-All assets of a married couple are considered jointly owned.
-This is true regardless of the long-term care Medicaid program for which one is applying and regardless of if one or both spouses are applicants.
-However, the non-applicant spouse of a Nursing Home Medicaid or Waiver applicant is permitted a Community Spouse Resource Allowance (CSRA).
-This is a Spousal Impoverishment Provision, and in 2024, allows the community spouse (the non-applicant spouse) to retain up to $66,480 of the couple’s assets.
+All assets of a married couple are considered jointly owned (regardless of the long-term care Medicaid program for which one or both spouses is applying).
+The non-applicant spouse of a Nursing Home Medicaid or Waiver applicant, however, is permitted a Community Spouse Resource Allowance (CSRA).
+This is a Spousal Impoverishment Provision, and in 2025, allows the community spouse (the non-applicant spouse) to retain up to $66,480 of the couple’s assets.

 Medicaid’s Look-Back Rule